AlexFromUA/git-flow-guru/README.md

 Git flow rules!?

-...and mercurial is worse than Git.
+...and mercurial is worse than Git!